 Concurrently, one video was published on social media that showed rubble landing on a building about two blocks away from the initial location of the Nashville TN, explosion.
-After the Christmas day bombing, at least three vehicles burned with more than forty businesses damaged, and one building located across the street collapsed.
+After the Christmas Day bombing, at least three vehicles burned more than forty businesses were damaged, and one building located across the street collapsed.

 The immediate aftermath included rendering the facility’s backup generators nonfunctional because of fire and water damage.
-But, communication services initially remained functional while the facility could run on battery power.
+However, communication services initially remained functional while the facility could run on battery power.

 However, outages with significant service disruptions were still reported hours after downtown Nashville TN, an explosion in the area around noon.
 Internet, wireless telephones, cellular, U-verse television service, and multiple local 911 and non-emergency phone networks in the region were affected.
 Even Nashville’s COVID-19 community hotline and a few hospital systems were affected during these outages.

 The Memphis Air Route Traffic Control Center and T-Mobile also reported interruptions to their services.
 The Memphis control center has communication problems leading the Federal Aviation Administration (FAA) to ground flights from Nashville International Airport for about an hour.